-Service Response: We are continuing development of an AHM protocol that would allow hunting regulations to vary among Flyways in a manner that recognizes each Flyway's unique breeding-ground derivation of mallards.
-In the July 24 Federal Register, we described and adopted a protocol for regulatory decision-making for the newly defined stock of western mallards.
-For the 2008 hunting season, we believe that the prescribed regulatory choice for Pacific Flyway should be based on the status of this western mallard breeding stock, while the regulatory choice for the Mississippi and Central Flyways should depend on the status of the recently redefined midcontinent mallard stock.
-In defining the western breeding stock, based on available data, mallards breeding in Alaska were disassociated with the midcontinent mallard stock and reassigned to the western stock.
+Service Response: We are continuing development of an Adaptive Harvest Management (AHM) protocol that would allow hunting regulations to vary among Flyways in a manner that recognizes each Flyway's unique breeding-ground derivation of mallards.
+Last year, we described and adopted a protocol for regulatory decision-making for the newly defined stock of western mallards (73 FR 43290).
+For the 2009 hunting season, we continue to believe that the prescribed regulatory choice for the Pacific Flyway should be based on the status of this western mallard breeding stock, while the regulatory choice for the Mississippi and Central Flyways should depend on the status of the recently redefined mid-continent mallard stock.
 We also recommend that the regulatory choice for the Atlantic Flyway continue to depend on the status of eastern mallards.

-For the 2008 hunting season, we are continuing to consider the same regulatory alternatives as those used last year.
-The nature of the restrictive, moderate, and liberal alternatives has remained essentially unchanged since 1997, except that extended framework dates have been offered in the moderate and liberal regulatory alternatives since 2002.
-Also, in 2003, we agreed to place a constraint on closed seasons in the western three Flyways whenever the midcontinent mallard breedingpopulation size (as defined prior to 2008; traditional survey area plus Minnesota, Michigan, and Wisconsin) was ≥5.5 million.
-As we described in the July 24 Federal Register, redefinition of the midcontinent mallard stock through the removal of Alaska necessitated that both the population constraint (North American Waterfowl Management Plan goal plus Minnesota, Michigan, and Wisconsin) and the closed season constraint in the midcontinent mallard objective function be rescaled to 4.75 million in order to achieve performance of the midcontinent mallard strategy that is comparable to performance prior to the stock redefinition.
+For the 2009 hunting season, we are continuing to consider the same regulatory alternatives as those used last year.
+The nature of the "restrictive," "moderate," and "liberal" alternatives has remained essentially unchanged since 1997, except that extended framework dates have been offered in the "moderate" and "liberal" regulatory alternatives since 2002.
+Also, in 2003, we agreed to place a constraint on closed seasons in the western three Flyways whenever the midcontinent mallard breeding-population size (as defined prior to 2008; traditional survey area plus Minnesota, Michigan, and Wisconsin) was $\geq 5.5$ million.

-Optimal AHM strategies for the 2008 hunting season were calculated using: (1) Harvest-management objectives specific to each mallard stock; (2) the 2008 regulatory alternatives; and (3) current population models and associated weights for midcontinent, western, and eastern mallards.
-Based on this year's survey results of 7.87 million midcontinent mallards (traditional survey area minus Alaska plus Minnesota, Wisconsin, and Michigan), 3.06 million ponds in Prairie Canada, 913.8 thousand western mallards (381.1 and 532.4 thousand respectively in California-Oregon and Alaska) and 815 thousand eastern mallards, the prescribed regulatory choice for all four Flyways is the liberal alternative.
+Optimal AHM strategies for the 2009-10 hunting season were calculated using: (1) Harvest-management objectives specific to each mallard stock: (2) the 2009 regulatory alternatives; and (3) current population models and associated weights for midcontinent, western, and eastern mallards.
+Based on this year's survey results of 8.71 million midcontinent mallards (traditional survey area minus Alaska plus Minnesota, Wisconsin, and Michigan), 3.57 million ponds in Prairie Canada, 884,000 western mallards (381,000 and 503,000 respectively in California-Oregon and Alaska), and 908,000 eastern mallards, the prescribed regulatory choice for all four Flyways is the "liberal" alternative.

-Therefore, we concur with the recommendations of the Atlantic, Mississippi, Central, and Pacific Flyway Councils regarding selection of the "liberal" regulatory alternative and propose to adopt the "liberal" regulatory alternative, as described in the June 18 Federal Register.
+Therefore, we concur with the recommendations of the Atlantic, Mississippi, Central, and Pacific Flyway Councils regarding selection of the "liberal" regulatory alternative and propose to adopt the liberal regulatory alternative, as described in the July 24, 2009 Federal Register.